 An unexpected character

 A Reindeer’s Journey chronicles the first year of life of a newborn reindeer born too early, in the wilderness in the heart of winter.
 The film features a number of animal characters, but Maidatchevsky soon realized that the wilderness itself was a character in his story.

 – A Reindeer’s Journey has to take place in Lapland.
 The landscape changes so fast with the season, with such a wide range of coloring, like a character putting on different clothes.

-Among other locations, the production has filmed in Riisitunturi National Park in Posio, with its iconic snow “sculptures,” the fellside trees covered in fluffy, snow.
+Among other locations, the production filmed in the Korouoma Canyon and the Riisitunturi National Park in Posio, with its iconic snow “sculptures,” the fellside trees covered in heavy snow.

 – Riisitunturi was a magical place to film.
 You feel like you’re in a dream, waiting for Santa Claus or a troll or other strange creature to appear.
 In the film, Riisitunturi is Ailo’s dream.

 The production also filmed extensively in Utsjoki, Finnish Lapland’s northernmost area.
 Utsjoki’s gentle fells and stunted Arctic forests provided the authentic backdrop needed for the film.